-Leeds is crammed full of quality craft beer bars.
-Belgrave Music Hall, The Head of Steam and The Brunswick – we’ve got them coming out of our ears, but if you had to narrow it down to just five, which would you choose?
-We’ve put together our list, and they’re absolute blinders, but it might not have everywhere you’d expect – when you’re sticking to just 5, you have to be ruthless.
+Leeds city centre is crammed full of quality craft beer bars.
+Belgrave Music Hall and Bundobust, The Head of Steam and The Brunswick – we’ve got them coming out of our ears, but if you had to narrow it down to just five, which would you choose?
+We’ve put together our list, and they’re absolute blinders, but it might not have everywhere you’d expect – when you’re sticking to just five, the perfect quota for a mini bar crawl, you have to be ruthless.

 Northern Monk Refectory, The Old Flax Store, Marshalls Mills, Marshall Street, Leeds, West Yorkshire, LS11 9YJ.

 Huge copper tanks, endless taps and packed fridges – one glance at Tapped Leeds and you know you’re in craft beer heaven.
 This is an American-style brew pub, where they make their own Mittle Pils and Dea Latis Pale right in front of you and send it to the taps.
 There are up to 13 cask and 14 keg beers on offer any one time, changing on a regular basis.
 One visit it could be To Øl, the next Kirkstall, the third Anarchy Brew Co.
 It doesn’t stop at the taps, though, they have over 100 bottles and cans waiting in the fridges if you fancy mixing it up.

 Tapped Leeds, 51 Boar Lane, Leeds, West Yorkshire, LS1 5EL.